codename1995/SCHIZ_Classifier/README.md

 * ``./saveReportToMat/saveFixationsToStruct.m``

 ## Classifier
-### Features extraction
+### Step 1: Features extraction
-We extract the features from the preprocessed dataset.
+We extract the features from the preprocessed dataset and store them at `FeatureData.mat`

+### Step 2: 5-fold cross validation

 ## Acknowledgement
 The code is heavily inspired by the following project: